dswalker/xerxes/README.md

 source create.sql
 ```

 When that's done, create a user to access the database.
-Change the username and password here to something else, and keep note of these, as we'll later enter them into the main config file.
+Change the username and password here to something else, and keep note of these, as we'll  enter them into the main config file in the next step.

 ```sql
 GRANT SELECT, INSERT, DELETE, UPDATE ON xerxes.* TO 'xerxes'@'localhost' IDENTIFIED BY 'password';
 ```

-## 4. Configure your Xerxes configuration files
+### 4. Edit your Xerxes configuration files

-The configuration files are located here:
+The configuration files are located in `instances/instance/config`.

-instances/instance/config

-You'll need to enter the database username and password into 'config.xml':
+You'll need to enter the database username and password into `config.xml`:

 ```xml
 <config name="database_connection">mysql:host=localhost;dbname=xerxes</config>